medikoo/npm-cross-link/README.md

 Optional.
 Eventual list of package names that should not be cleaned up from package `node_modules` folder.

-Installer by default removes all dependencies not referenced in `package.json`, this ensures that if we install something externally or via `afterPackageInstall` hook, it remains untouched
+Installer by default removes all dependencies not referenced in package `package.json`.
+Throught his option we may ensure that if we install something externally or via `afterPackageInstall` hook, it remains untouched